-- Board of Directors executed an order to divest all real estate holdings. - All of the real estate was successfully unwound with the Company being able to settle its obligations with the original sellers; eliminating over \$1,700,000 in debt, interest and related cost also recording approximately \$350,000 in losses due to the divestiture - The Board of Directors determined PURE's greatest potential stemmed from its proprietary, user friendly, online booking engine technology solution, FROL (Friendly Reservations Online) and shifted all focus to be on developing a new OTA platform that would be specific to the region of Central America and the Caribbean [Latin Countries] - FROL was officially recapitalized and rebranded as Oveedia - Raised additional capital - PURE engaged Softon ITG to accelerate completion of modular "add-ons" to Oveedia. - PURE signed first Central American property into its Oveedia portfolio to be part of Alpha-Testing - Reduced third party debt interest by \$2,000,000 - Joined the National Tourism Center of Costa Rica giving PURE an immediate opportunity to deploy, market and expand the reach of Oveedia throughout Costa Rica - Raised additional capital - Become a member of the Sabre Travel Network Family - Expanded Softon ITG's scope of work to take lead in programming code integration of the Sabre Travel Network's system with the codebase underlining the Oveedia platform.
+- Board of Directors executed an order to divest all real estate holdings. - All of the real estate was successfully unwound with the Company being able to settle its obligations with the original sellers; eliminating over \$1,700,000 in debt, interest and related cost also recording approximately \$350,000 in losses due to the divestiture - The Board of Directors determined PURE's greatest potential stemmed from its proprietary, user friendly, online booking engine technology solution, FROL (Friendly Reservations Online) and shifted all focus to be on developing a new OTA platform that would be specific to the region of Central America and the Latin countries of the Caribbean

+- FROL was officially recapitalized and rebranded as Oveedia - Raised additional capital - PURE engaged Softon ITG to accelerate completion of modular "add-ons" to Oveedia. - PURE signed first Central American property into its Oveedia portfolio to be part of Alpha-Testing - Reduced third party debt interest by \$2,000,000 - Joined the National Tourism Center of Costa Rica giving PURE an immediate opportunity to deploy, market and expand the reach of Oveedia throughout Costa Rica - Raised additional capital - Become a member of the Sabre Travel Network Family - Expanded Softon ITG's scope of work to take lead in programming code integration of the Sabre Travel Network's system with the codebase underlining the Oveedia platform.

-Briefly delving into the third quarter of 2015, the Company has:
+Briefly delving into the third quarter of 2015, the Company has made the following progress:

-- Aligns with Leonardo World wide
+- Aligned with Leonardo Worldwide;

-- Raised additional capital
+- Raised additional capital;

-- Arranges for largest debtholder to have convertible note 'lock-up' for 90 days
+- Arranged for largest debtholder to have convertible note 'locked-up' for 90 days;

-- Reduces debt interest by \$1,000,000
+- Reduced debt interest by \$1,000,000.